owendb/owendb.github.io/_posts/2015-03-07-hello-world.markdown

 Hello.

 I'm Owen, I work in the Insight Team at the blood cancer charity Leukaemia & Lymphoma Research.
-This will be a rarely updated blog, I've started it for two reasons
+This will be a rarely updated blog about data, analytics, fundraising and code to do with the charity sector.
+I've started it for two reasons :

 - There's sometimes things we build at Leukaemia & Lymphoma Research that might be handy to other charities.
 This can be a place I can write about and share them.

-- A place to writeup some of the [Coursera] (https://www.coursera.org/) projects that I'm trying to do.
-Writing them up helps me solidify the learning.
+- A place to writeup some of the [Coursera] (https://www.coursera.org/) project work I'm working on In the hope it'll solidify learning.

 ## Stack

-Built on Jekyll using Git hub papes and the [pixyll](https://github.com/johnotander/pixyll) theme.
+Built on Jekyll using GitHub Pages and the [pixyll](https://github.com/johnotander/pixyll) theme.